myheadexplodez/myheadexplodez/README.md

 - 👀 I’m interested in Front-End Development
 - 🌱 I’m currently learning HTML, CSS and JS
 - 💞️ I’m looking for knowledge
-- 📫 How to reach me ...later
+- 📫 Hit me up for brainstorming, or if you are in the mood for mentoring!

 <!---
 myheadexplodez/myheadexplodez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.